Frank Pentangeli: In the film

-Near the beginning of the story, Pentangeli approaches Michael to ask for his help in eliminating the Rosato brothers, rivals in New York, who claimed to have been promised territories by Clemenza prior to his death.
+Near the beginning of the story, Pentangeli approaches Michael to ask for his help in eliminating the Rosato brothers, rivals in New York, who claimed to have been promised territories by Clemenza before his death.
 Michael refuses, however, and orders Pentangeli to do nothing, as he does not want a war to interfere with an upcoming deal with Hyman Roth (Lee Strasberg), who supports the Rosatos.
 Pentangeli takes this as an insult and leaves in anger.
 Later that night, Michael narrowly escapes an assassination attempt at his home.

-Michael concludes on his own that Roth was behind the assassination attempt.
+Michael concludes that Roth was behind the assassination attempt.
 After visiting Florida to seal the deal with Roth, Michael pays an unannounced visit to Pentangeli on Long Island and asks him to help take his revenge.
 As part of his plan, he insists that Pentangeli capitulate to the Rosato brothers so that Roth will not suspect that Michael is on to him.
 Pentangeli prefers open warfare against Roth and the Rosatos, but reluctantly obeys Michael's order.

 Pentangeli arranges a meeting with the Rosato brothers.
 Arriving at the meeting place, Pentangeli leaves his bodyguard outside and enters the bar alone.
 Once inside, Tony Rosato (Danny Aiello) ambushes Pentangeli with a garotte, telling him, "Michael Corleone says hello."
 A policeman steps inside, and the attack degenerates into a shootout in the street.
 Pentangeli disappears and is believed to be dead.

 Later, at a Senate hearing investigating organized crime and allegations of Michael's criminal activities, Michael learns that the committee intends to call Pentangeli as a surprise witness to contradict Michael's adamant denial that he is a crime boss.
 Both Pentangeli and Cicci have been in the protective custody of the FBI since the attempt upon his life.
 Believing that Michael ordered him murdered, Pentangeli provides a sworn statement to investigators that Michael is the head of the most powerful Mafia family in the nation, controls virtually all gambling activity in North America, and has ordered countless murders.